punyjin/punyjin/README.md

-# Hi there! 👋
+# Hi there!
+I'm Wapakrit (aka xorbit) 👋

-I'm **Wapakrit**, also known as **xorbit**.
-Welcome to my little corner of the digital world!
-I’m a coding enthusiast with a passion for web development and a dream to become a game developer.
+I'm a developer who loves web tech and has a dream of building great games.
+Welcome to my profile!

 ---

 ## About Me
-- 💻 **Coding is my craft**: I love building things from scratch, whether it’s a sleek website or a game prototype.
+- 💻 **I build stuff**: Whether it's a website or a game script, I love making ideas work.
-- 🌱 **Always learning**: Currently sharpening my skills in **Front-End** and **Back-End** development, with an eye on game design.
+- 🌱 **Learning**: Currently focusing on **Front-End** and **Back-End** web development.
-- 🎮 **Ultimate Goal**: To create immersive games using tools like Unity and C#.
+- 🎮 **Goal**: Mastering Unity and C# to become a Game Developer.

 ---

-## My Journey
+## My Story so far
-### The Spark (Age 13)
-My coding adventure began at **13**, when I stumbled upon basic programming tutorials online.
-I started with small scripts—think simple calculators and text-based games—fueled by curiosity and a love for problem-solving.

-### First Big Step (Age 15)
-By **15**, I dove into my first real project: a website for a game, written in **PHP**.
-This wasn’t just code—it was my gateway to **HTML**, **CSS**, and **JavaScript**.
-I even tackled **PostgreSQL** to link the database to the site.
-It was messy, it was tough, but seeing it come to life was pure magic.

-### Leveling Up (2019)
+**The Start (Age 13)** I started young with basic tutorials, writing small scripts and simple text-based games just to see if I could make them run.

+**First Real Project (Age 15)** I jumped into the deep end by making a website for a game using **PHP**.
+It forced me to learn **HTML, CSS, JavaScript, and PostgreSQL** all at once.
+The code wasn't pretty, but seeing it actually work was the best feeling.

-In **2019**, I joined a team to build a game server system.
-I was thrown into **C#**, a language I barely knew, and it felt like climbing a mountain with no gear.
-Luckily, my older siblings—my coding mentors—were there to guide me, debug my mistakes, and cheer me on.
-That project taught me resilience and teamwork, and it ignited my interest in C# for Unity.
+**Leveling Up (2019)** I joined a team to work on a game server system.
+I barely knew **C#** back then, so it was a huge challenge.
+Luckily, my older siblings mentored me and helped me debug my mess.
+That experience sparked my serious interest in C# and Unity.

-### Exploring New Horizons (2020–2023)
-From **2020 to 2023**, I studied **Computer Graphics**, where I learned to use adobe animate animations, and other software like adobe photoshop , adobe illustrator.
-After graduating, I pivoted to **Information Technology (IT)**.
-Why?
-IT felt like the perfect fit for my coding passion, offering endless ways to create and innovate.
-It’s now my go-to hobby outside of class.

-### Today (2025)
-As of **2025**, I’m deep into my IT studies, focusing on **Back-End development** in class—databases, APIs, server logic, you name it.
-Outside the classroom, I’m exploring **Front-End** design—making interfaces that are both functional and beautiful.
-This year, I’ve also been experimenting with AI tools to study coding, digging into various languages and frameworks with their help.
-I’ve learned that while AI can’t write top-tier code yet, it’s getting better at being a coding advisor—offering ideas, spotting errors, and speeding up my learning.
-Every line of code, whether handwritten or AI-assisted, brings me closer to my dream of crafting games that players can lose themselves in.
-I’m soaking up knowledge like a sponge, from tutorials to trial-and-error projects.
+**Design & IT (2020–2023)** I spent some time studying **Computer Graphics** (Adobe Animate, Photoshop, Illustrator) but eventually realized that coding is my real passion.
+I switched to **Information Technology (IT)** and haven't looked back.

+**Now (2025)** I'm deep into my IT studies, working on databases, APIs, and server logic.
+I'm also teaching myself modern Front-End tools.
+Lately, I've been using AI as a study assistant—it's great for spotting errors and explaining concepts, which helps me learn faster.

 ---

 ## Skills & Tools
-Here’s what I bring to the table:
+Here is my tech stack:

 <p align="left">
   <a href="https://learn.microsoft.com/en-us/dotnet/csharp/" target="_blank" rel="noreferrer">
     <img src="https://raw.githubusercontent.com/punyjin/lastest_version_info/main/imgs/C%23.png" width="36" height="36" alt="C#" /></a>